Do Go On - 236 - The Forrest Fenn Treasure Hunt

 He's a wizard with that thing.

-You've got to ask him for his tomato and fused pancake.
+Yeah, you've got to ask him for his tomato-infused pancakes.

 That's my hot tip.